 Smart Trainers transmit multiple signals to training apps.
 The type of trainer you have, will dictate how many signals are sent.
 Smart Trainers transmit a Smart Control Signal (FE-C/Bluetooth), Power Meter signal, Cadence Signal, and Speed Signal.
 Some signals will be embedded within multiple transmission.
 Since we are only talking about ERG control, we will focus on the power section of the training app.

 For smart trainer control to work correctly, we need to select the sensor and then ensure it says ERG below the power report.
 If you don't want ERG control and want standard control, select the ERG box.
 That will pull up this menu below.
+The Mode menu will allow you to pick between standard level 0 to level 9.
+Those are just resistance curves for your trainer.

 When using standard levels, we recommend level 2 or 3.
 Also, on the above picture we can see that the trainer is connected as an FE-C trainer.
 This is mandatory for smart trainer control over ANT+.
 If you want smart trainer control using ANT+, then you need to connect to the FE-C trainer in the power section.